mdhont/blacksmith/README.md

 Blacksmith generated the tarball with the component compiled in the artifacts folder.
 ```

-You can find more info about more Blacksmith functionalities module at the [Blacksmith User Guide].
+You can find more info about more Blacksmith functionalities module at the [Blacksmith User Guide](./docs/Blacksmith.md).

 ## Licensing
 Blacksmith is licensed under the GPL, Version 2.0

-See the COPYING file for the full license text.
+See the [COPYING](./COPYING) file for the full license text.

 ## Contributing
 Before submitting a pull request, please make sure the following is done: